 The Right Way to Establish ITSM Accountability

-Making specific leaders or teams responsible for particular ITSM metrics bridges the gap between understanding how to reduce incidents and making it actually happen.
+Making specific leaders or teams responsible for particular IT Service Management (ITSM) metrics bridges the gap between understanding how to reduce incidents and making it actually happen.

 Accountability clearly delineates what is expected and what will happen if those expectations are or are not met.
 “The foundation of establishing accountability is the principle of Behavior Must Equal Consequence,” writes the Center for Management & Organization Effectiveness.
 “When people do not believe that their behavior will result in a consequence, they are free to choose any behavior that feels good at the moment.”